Wesley Branch Rickey

 - Died December 9, 1965 in Columbia, MO USA

 Branch Rickey was a baseball player, manager, and executive who was the driving force behind two of the most important changes in baseball in the 20th Century: the development of the farm system and the end of baseball's color line.
 Rickey was named to the baseball Hall of Fame for his accomplishments.
 His brother Frank Rickey was a scout for many years and his grandson Branch Rickey III was a long-time minor league executive.
 Rickey was also a lawyer.

 Few would have predicted a HOF career watching Rickey as a player.
-After a college career at Ohio Wesleyan, he was an unspectacular major league catcher and outfielder whose most notable accomplishment was allowing a record 13 stolen bases in one game.
+After a college career at Ohio Wesleyan University, he was a major league catcher and outfielder whose most notable accomplishment was allowing a record 13 stolen bases in one game.
 He did, however, hit quite well in 65 games with the 1906 Browns.
 After playing three seasons in the minors (1903-05) and a short big league career with the 1905 and 1906 Browns and 1907 Highlanders, Rickey returned to college to earn a law degree.
 Rickey was the head coach at OWU in 1903-1904 and 1907-1909.
 While working on his degree at the University of Michigan, Rickey also served as that university's head baseball coach.

 In 1913, Rickey returned to the Browns, this time as an executive.
 He served as manager at the end of the 1913 season.
 The Browns crept out of the cellar under Rickey in 1914 and 1915, but they remained in the second division.
 Rickey's most important contribution to the team was probably his signing of George Sisler, a former player for Rickey at Michigan who had been declared a free agent because of irregularities in his initial signing.
 Rickey was fired when Phil Ball, former owner of the Federal League St. Louis Terriers, was allowed to buy the team in 1916.